smangham/fair-research-software/episodes/03-tools.md

 ---
-title: "Tools and practices for FAIR research software development"
+title: "Tools and practices for research software development"
 teaching: 60
 exercises: 30
 ---